ds-modules/curriculum-guide/getting-started/connector-instructors/connector-logistics.md

 ## Office Hours

 Instructors hold office hours for one hour each week.
 If you would like a space to hold your office hours, please contact Cathryn.

 ## bCourses

 For bCourses access, please contact the department under which your course is listed.
 If you are teaching an L&S connector course, you should contact Cathryn to receive bCourses access.

+## Getting Student Help

+DSEP can match you with an undergraduate connector assistant \(CA\) who can help you throughout the semester.
+CAs can help with a variety of tasks such as answer questions during lab and testing assignments.
+If you would like a CA for the semester, please contact Aspen Hsu.